garrandall/popular-music-data/tracks/been-around-the-world-puff-daddy-the-family-the-notorious-b-i-g--mase.md

 Let me see you try that shit on a train!
 YouknowhatI'msayin?
 Try that shit on a fuckin train What kind of shit, youknowhatI'msayin?
-Got a thousand niggaz write for him, let ME write for you Son my shit is jumpin, I got John Blaze shit...
+Got a thousand niggas write for him, let ME write for you Son my shit is jumpin, I got John Blaze shit...